 Where staff are recruited through an agency, written confirmation should be obtained that the appropriate checks have been undertaken.
 Similarly, safe recruitment practices need to be observed with sessional staff.

-In relation to each member of staff appointed a record should be kept to show:
+In relation to each member of staff appointed a record should be created to show:

 - Written references obtained and confirmed by telephone;